1854books/the1854project/README.md

-The chapters of this book occur on a time-line that runs chronologically from the eariliest developments of Indology to the present.
+The chapters of this book occur on a time-line that runs chronologically from the eariliest developments of Colonial Indology to the present.
 While the chapters are not strictly chronological, they have been arranged with a historial narratrive in mind.